Tumor Lysis Syndrome

 Acute kidney injury

 The kidney is the primary organ involved in the clearance of uric acid, potassium, and phosphate.
-Preexisting volume depletion or renal dysfunction predisposes patients to worsening metabolic derangements and acute kidney injury (AKI).
+Preexisting volume depletion or kidney dysfunction predisposes patients to worsening metabolic derangements and acute kidney injury (AKI).
 The AKI is often oliguric and can be multifactorial in etiology.

 Uric acid nephropathy, however, is the major cause of AKI.
 Its development is due to mechanical obstruction by uric acid crystals in the renal tubules.
 Uric acid has a pKa of 5.6; uric acid precipitation is enhanced by high acidity and high concentration in the renal tubular fluid, and uric acid becomes less soluble as renal tubule pH decreases.
 Renal medullary hemoconcentration and decreased tubular flow rate also contribute to crystallization.[12]

-Another cause of AKI is acute nephrocalcinosis from calcium phosphate crystal precipitation, which may occur in other tissues.
+Another cause of AKI is acute nephrocalcinosis from calcium phosphate crystal precipitation, which may also occur in other tissues.
 This develops in the setting of hyperphosphatemia and is exacerbated by overzealous iatrogenic alkalinization, because calcium phosphate, unlike uric acid, becomes less soluble at an alkaline pH.
-Precipitation of xanthine, which is even less soluble in urine than uric acid, or other purine metabolites whose urinary excretion is increased by the use of allopurinol, are other causes of AKI.
+Precipitation of xanthine, which is even less soluble in urine than uric acid and whose urinary excretion is increased by the use of xanthine oxidase inhibitors such as allopurinol, is another cause of AKI.[13, 14]

 Etiology

-Tumor lysis syndrome occurs most often in patients with acute leukemia with high white blood cell (WBC) counts and in those with high-grade lymphomas in response to aggressive treatment.
-Tumor lysis syndrome may also occur in other hematologic malignancies and in a variety of solid tumors such as hepatoblastoma and stage IV neuroblastoma.[8]
-It has occasionally occurred spontaneously, prior to any form of therapy.[12]
+Tumor lysis syndrome occurs most often in patients with acute leukemia with high white blood cell (WBC) counts and in those with high-grade lymphomas, in response to aggressive treatment.
+Tumor lysis syndrome may also occur in other hematologic malignancies and in a variety of solid tumors such as hepatocellular carcinoma, lung cancer, and melanoma (especially when metastatic); neuroblastoma; and germ cell tumors.[7, 8] It occasionally occurs spontaneously, prior to any form of therapy.[1, 5]

 Patients at highest risk are those with bulky, rapidly proliferating tumors that are sensitive to treatment.
 An elevated pretreatment lactate dehydrogenase (LDH) level, which correlates with high tumor volume, is a strong prognostic indicator for developing clinically significant complications of therapy.
-The presence of renal insufficiency prior to therapy also correlates with an increased likelihood of tumor lysis syndrome.
+The presence of kidney insufficiency prior to therapy also correlates with an increased likelihood of tumor lysis syndrome.

 An international consensus expert panel has proposed a classification that stratifies cancers into high, intermediate, or low risk for tumor lysis syndrome.[7]
 The high-risk group of cancers includes the following: